Ruth Lawrence: Early life

 Ruth Lawrence was born in Brighton, England.
 Her parents, Harry Lawrence and Sylvia Greybourne, were both computer consultants.
 When Lawrence was five, her father gave up his job so that he could educate her at home.
+She is Jewish.

 Education

 At the age of nine, Lawrence gained an O-level in mathematics, setting a new age record (later surpassed in 2001 when Arran Fernandez successfully sat GCSE mathematics aged five).
 Also at the age of nine she achieved a Grade A at A-level pure mathematics.